In this document:

 Test the Form

-Now that you have completed implementing all of your conditional logic, the only thing left is to test out your form!
+Now that you have completed implementing your conditional logic, the only thing left is to test out your form!

 File a support ticket with our five-star support team to get more help.